 Making Changes to All These Charts

-1. If you have to change a format for all of your charts, delete all but your first one (use shortcut Ctrl+A to select all charts and delete), make your format change, and then replicate the changes with the AutoChart
+1. If you have to change a format for all of your charts, delete all but your first one (use shortcut Ctrl+A to select all charts and delete), make your format change, and then recreate them with the AutoChart Replicate button

 Extend Chart(s) Button

 While viewing the interface, you will see there are a couple sections.
 The left section of the worksheet contains all your customization options.
 The right side of the spreadsheet will contain your Waterfall chart and the data table that feeds into it.
 There will be default values automatically populated within this interface to get you started.

 The Clean button gives you the opportunity to store chart formatting presets to quickly clean (re-format) a chart just the way you want it.